-Carrying value of all financial assets and liabilities are reasonable approximation of the fair values.
+The carrying values of all financial assets and liabilities are reasonable approximations of their fair values.
 When the fair value of financial assets cannot be derived from active markets, their fair value is determined using valuation techniques that may include the use of valuation models.
 BGHL applies judgement when selecting the method of valuation.